-[Subs.
-(9) added by s.
-4 (c) of Act No. 100 of 1997.]
+[S 13(9) inserted by s 4 of Act 100 of 1997 with effect from 28 November 1997.]

-14. Public schools on private property.-(1) Subject to the Constitution and an expropriation in terms of section 58 of land or a real right to use the property on which the public school is situated, a public school may be provided on private property only in terms of an agreement between the Member of the Executive Council and the owner of the private property.
+14. Public schools on private property

+(1) Subject to the Constitution and an expropriation in terms of section 58 of land or a real right to use the property on which the public school is situated, a public school may be provided on private property only in terms of an agreement between the Member of the Executive Council and the owner of the private property.